 The institute is responsible for the development, administration, and governance of ATD's credentialing program, including the APTD and CPTD credentials.
-In accordance with international accreditation standards for certification programs, ATD CI operates at arm's length from ATD's education and training programs, including certification preparation courses, to ensure separation of the assessment process from training or test prep.
+In accordance with international accreditation standards for certification programs, ATD CI operates at arm's length from ATD's education and training programs to ensure separation of the assessment process from training or test prep.